finos/common-domain-model/documentation/source/documentation.rst

 Closed State
 """"""""""""

-In the case when a contract or an execution is closed, it is necessary to record that closure as part of the trade state, such that a new instance of that contract or execution object gets created.
+In the case when a contract or an execution is closed, it is necessary to record that closure as part of the trade state.

-For instance in a novation scenario, the initial state is a contract and the resulting state is two contracts: the first contract is new contract, which is the same as the original one but where one of the parties has been changed, and the second contract is the original contract, now marked as *closed*.
+For instance in a novation scenario, the initial state is a contract and the resulting state is two contracts: the first contract is a new contract, which is the same as the original one but where one of the parties has been changed, and the second contract is the original contract, now marked as *closed*.

 The ``closedState`` attribute on ``Contract`` and ``Execution`` captures this closed state and defines the reason for closure.